- Public Liability

 It’s a very busy time of year and there is a lot to think about and before the Christmas Eve wrap up.
 With all this activity going on it’s important to take a little time and check in to ensure you have enough financial protection to keep your business safe over the festive season.

 One of the first things to consider is any increase in foot traffic coming in to your premises – for example if you are a cafe or restaurant there will be more people out enjoying the festive spirit, and if you’re in retail the shoppers will be out in droves.
 Despite all the effort you have in making your premises safe, the increase in visitors will also increase the likelihood of an incident or accident.
 It could be as simple as someone tripping or slipping, merchandise falling from shelves, or a more seasonal injury caused by a sinister Christmas decoration.
-Now’s the time to make sure you have Public Liability, and if you do have it, ensuring you have adequate cover.
+Now’s the time to make sure you have Public Liability insurance, and if you do have it, ensuring you have adequate cover.

 Next there’s seasonal risk.
 If you’re in retail or manufacturing, chances are at this time of year you are carrying increased stock levels.
 Do you have Business Insurance to cover your stock and contents from theft or damage?
 And if you do have you considered whether you have enough cover for the increased levels of stock you are holding?
 Make sure you revise how much stock you are actually carrying and see if your current policy will cover that cost.